corda/corda/docs/source/app-upgrade-notes.rst

 If your flows could benefit from being extended in this way, read ":doc:`flow-overriding`" to learn more.

-Step 10.
-Possibly update Vault state queries
+Step 12.
+Possibly update vault state queries
 --------------------------------------------

-Queries made on a node's vault can filter by the relevancy of those states to the node in Corda 4.
+In Corda 4 queries made on a node's vault can filter by the relevancy of those states to the node.
 As this functionality does not exist in
-Corda 3, apps targeting that release will continue to receive all states in any vault queries.
-In Corda 4, the default is to return all states in the vault, to maintain backwards compatibility.
+Corda 3, apps will continue to receive all states in any vault queries.
 However, it may make sense to migrate queries expecting just those states relevant to the node in question to query for only relevant states.
 See :doc:`api-vault-query.rst` for more details on how to do this.
-Not doing this may result in queries returning more states than expected if the node is using Observer node functionality (see ":doc:`tutorial-observer-nodes.rst`").
+Not doing this may result in queries returning more states than expected if the node is using observer functionality (see ":doc:`tutorial-observer-nodes.rst`").

-Step 10.
+Step 13.
 Explore other new features that may be useful
 ------------------------------------------------------

 Corda 4 adds several new APIs that help you build applications.
 Why not explore: